The Song of Australia: Contest

 A TEN GUINEA PRIZE is offered by the Gawler Institute for the MUSIC to "The Song of Australia", by Mrs. C. J. Carleton, published in this day's paper, subject to the following conditions, viz.:- That the air be written in the G clef, and in any key the composer may select; but not to range below lower C or above upper G. The chorus (if any) to be written for three or four voices.

 A pianoforte part to be added as an ad libitum accompaniment.
 Each competitor to send in two copies.
 The music to bear a motto, but no name.
 The cover to be inscribed " Music for Prize"; and in a second envelope the competitor will enclose his name, writing outside the envelope the motto corresponding with that attached to the composition.

-Judges.
-G. W. Chinner, Esq.; F. S. Dutton, Esq., M.P.; A. Ewing, Esq., Com.
-Staff.
+Judges: G. W. Chinner, Esq.; F. S. Dutton, Esq., M.P.; A. Ewing, Esq.; (Note: Alexander Ewing (1830–1895) was a member of the Commissariat staff, assistant to Frederick Sowter Monk (or Monck), Deputy Assistant Commissary General.
+Ewing was notable as the composer of the hymn "Jerusalem the Golden", often attributed to his uncle, Alexander Ewing, Bishop of Argyll.)
 W. Holden, Esq.

-All communications to be addressed to Mr. George Isaacs, Gawler, and forwarded not later than the 30th October, 1850.
+All communications to be addressed to Mr George Isaacs, Gawler, and forwarded not later than the 30th October, 1850.

 The winner was announced in early November:

 GAWLER PRIZE MUSIC — The Judges who had undertaken to decide upon the music set to the 'Song of Australia' met yesterday, and, after due examination, agreed to the following report: — "The Judges appointed to award the prize for the best musical composition set to the words of the prize song, entitled 'The Song of Australia,' met on Friday, the 4th November— present, Messrs.
 Dutton, Ewing, Chinner, and Holden.
 Twenty-three compositions were examined, and the prize was unanimously awarded to the composition bearing the motto 'One of the Quantity.'
 Those bearing the mottoes 'Long Live our Gracious Queen,' 'Garibaldi,' and 'Con Amore' so nearly equalled the prize composition in merit that the Judges had great difficulty in coming to a decision.